VAE-VCnC/VAE-VCnC.github.io/demo/index.md

 <h2>1.
 Abstract<a name="abstract"></a></h2>

-We propose to unify one-shot voice conversion and cloning into a single model that can be end-to-end optimized.
+We propose unifying one-shot voice conversion and cloning into a single model that can be end-to-end optimized.
 To achieve this, we introduce a novel extension to a speech variational auto-encoder (VAE) that disentangles speech into content and speaker representations.
-Instead of using a fixed Gaussian prior as in a vanilla VAE, we incorporate a learnable text-aware prior as an informative guide to learn the content representation.
-This helps the proposed model to learn a content representation with reduced speaker information and more accurate linguistic information.
-The proposed model can sample content representation using either the posterior conditioned on speech or the prior with textual input, enabling respectively one-shot voice conversion and cloning.
-Objective and subjective evaluations demonstrate the effectiveness of the proposed method in learning disentangled speech representations and achieving high-quality voice conversion and cloning.
+Instead of using a fixed Gaussian prior as in the vanilla VAE, we incorporate a learnable text-aware prior as an informative guide for learning the content representation.
+This results in a content representation with reduced speaker information and more accurate linguistic information.
+The proposed model can sample the content representation using either the posterior conditioned on speech or the text-aware prior with textual input, enabling one-shot voice conversion and cloning, respectively.
+Experiments show that the proposed method achieves better or comparable overall performance for one-shot voice conversion and cloning compared to state-of-the-art voice conversion and cloning methods.

 <h2>2.
 Comparison models and their implementations<a name="implementations"></a></h2>